Last Updated on

-There is an ugliness we associate with the word “wart”.
-You want your baby’s skin to be flawless but what we want is not what always happens.
+There is an unpleasantness we associate with the word “wart”.
+You want your baby’s skin to be flawless but what you want is not what always happens.
 You do everything to protect your child but still, he may suffer from health issues or skin problems.
 And seeing warts on the beautiful skin of your baby, you start worrying.
-But, you should remember that skin warts though not common, but appear in babies.
+But, you should remember that skin warts though not common, do appear in babies.

 Warts are bumpy growths that form on the human skin.
 They are caused by a type of virus called HPV (Human Papillomavirus).
 It is important to note that HPV is not a single strain of virus but a family of viruses with dozens of individual types.
 Warts are formed when HPV attacks the surface of the skin and causes extremely fast unrequired cell growth.
 Though communicable, warts do not cause anything more than ‘aesthetic’ harm!

 A certain strain of HPV is also known to cause cervical cancer!
 However, this isn’t the same one that causes growths of warts.